 - If you are not familiar with nursing procedures that students required please contact the agency if you work for ATC or Nursing supervisor (379-2187) if you work for Jefferson County

 - Check medication doses against the PPA (Prescriber/ Parent Authorization form) –they should match

 - Check expiration dates of medications.
 For medication in a box (ex: inhaler, epipen, glucagon) it is best practice to check not only the box but the ACTUAL medication

 - Check diastat to make sure it is “locked and ready” with proper dosage reflected on the PPA.
 Band should be green and proper dosage in the “window” Review procedure for administration.

 - Please remember to document on MAR (initial in box AND initial /signature at bottom) once medication is administered.
 Document on proper paperwork for procedure completed.

 - If you have any questions regarding a student or a student’s medication please contact the school nurse at that child’s base school.

-Thank you for covering our event today and taking care of our special Jefcoed students!
+Thank you for taking care of our special Jefcoed students!